Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Introduction

-The availability of large, single-crystal samples of Nd$_{2}$Zr$_{2}$O$_{7}$ grown by the floating-zone (FZ) technique \cite{hatnean2015,xu2018} has been instrumental to the experimental investigations of the proposed magnetically fragmented state and related magnetic properties \cite{petit2016,xu2019, xu2020, xu2018, hatnean2015_1, lhotel2015, lhotel2018}.
-However, truly verifying and understanding this state requires careful investigation of crystal quality, especially considering the well-known tendency of the pyrochlore lattice to disorder \cite{gardner2010, minervini2000, wilde1998}.
-In the case of Nd$_{2}$Zr$_{2}$O$_{7}$, deviation from unity in the Nd/Zr ratio has been shown modify the cubic lattice parameter in polycrystalline samples \cite{anithakumari2016}.
+Regardless of the precise theoretical description, Nd$_{2}$Zr$_{2}$O$_{7}$ shows the coexistence of magnetic order -- the antiferromagnetic (AFM) “all-in-all-out” (AIAO) state with reports of \textit{T$_{AFM}$} from 285 to 400 mK \cite{blote1969,xu2015,opherden2017, xu2019,lhotel2015} -- and a fluctuating Coulomb phase \cite{petit2016,xu2020}.
+In neutron scattering measurements, these states manifest as simultaneous magnetic Bragg peaks and an inelastic, diffuse ``pinch-point" scattering pattern, respectively \cite{benton2016,brooks2014,petit2016,xu2019,henley2010}.
+The availability of large, single-crystal samples of Nd$_{2}$Zr$_{2}$O$_{7}$ grown by the floating-zone (FZ) technique \cite{hatnean2015} has been instrumental to experimental investigations of the proposed magnetically fragmented state and its related magnetic properties \cite{petit2016,xu2019, xu2020, xu2018, hatnean2015_1, lhotel2015, lhotel2018}.
+However, truly verifying and understanding this state requires careful investigation of crystal quality, especially considering the well-known susceptibility of the pyrochlore lattice to disorder \cite{gardner2010, minervini2000, wilde1998}.

+In the case of Nd$_{2}$Zr$_{2}$O$_{7}$, deviation from unity of the Nd/Zr ratio is known to modify the cubic lattice parameter in polycrystalline samples \cite{anithakumari2016}.
 Reported FZ-grown crystals show a marked variation in lattice parameter \cite{xu2018,hatnean2015} relative to the value for pristine polycrystalline samples, where the Nd/Zr ratio is well-controlled and likely very close to 1 \cite{xu2015,hatnean2015} (see Fig. \ref{fig:Figure1}).
-Notably, the measurements which first demonstrated the coexistence of magnetic Bragg peaks and pinch-point scattering were performed on FZ-grown crystals which possess a $\approx$ 0.5 \% smaller lattice parameter and a substantially reduced AIAO ordering temperature relative to powder data \cite{petit2016,hatnean2015,xu2015,blote1969}.
-Disorder on the oxygen sublattice is also possible; besides simple site vacancies, local disorder related to the high-temperature defect-flourite structure has been addressed \cite{payne2013, blanchard2012}.
-A visual summary of the defect modes in this study are shown in Fig. \ref{fig:Figure2}.
+FZ-grown crystals studied in the literature possess up to a $\approx$ 0.5\% smaller lattice parameter and often have substantially reduced AIAO ordering temperatures relative to powder data \cite{petit2016,lhotel2015,hatnean2015,xu2015,blote1969}.
+Disorder on the oxygen sublattice is also possible, where, for instance, local disorder related to the high-temperature defect-fluorite structure is known to occur \cite{payne2013, blanchard2012}.
+A visual summary of a number of key defect modes is shown in Fig. \ref{fig:Figure2}.